anhaidgroup/cloudlabeler/README.md

 First, build the docker file by running [deploy.sh](./deploy.sh) we have provided.

 Next, install [AWS Command Line Interface](https://docs.aws.amazon.com/cli/) to help you push docker image.
 You can find the document for installation at https://docs.aws.amazon.com/cli/latest/userguide/installing.html.
-After installed cli, you need to [configure your cgi and set keys](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+After installing cli, you need to [configure your cgi and set keys](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 Then, [create your repositories in AWS ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
 Note that the name of repository is better to be 'apache_labeler' (or you need to do more configurations to let docker identify your image).
 After you have created your repository, you should be able to find a 'View Push Commands' button.
 Here it will list all the commands needed to push docker image. **Note: 1. you don't need to recreate docker image.
 2. read the step 2 of push commands carefully**.

-After that, create Task Definitions in [AWS ECS](https://aws.amazon.com/ecs/).
-You should use the url of the repository you have created as the container.
+After that, create Task Definition in [AWS ECS](https://aws.amazon.com/ecs/).
+You should use the url of the repository you have pushed as the container.

 Afterwords, create Cluster in [AWS ECS](https://aws.amazon.com/ecs/).
 The cluster template should be EC2 Linux and the Launch type should be EC2.
 After you have created a cluster, you should be able to create service in cluster page.
 Notice to choose the task you just created.

 Finally, you should be able to find the instance in [AWS EC2](https://aws.amazon.com/ec2/).
-Find 'instance' on the left and find the service you have just created.
+Find 'instance' on the left panel and find the service you have just created.
 You can get the url of your instance in the IPv4 Public IP below.

 ## User Manual